Capital Maintenance: Preserving Financial Health

 D. Aligning with Accounting Standards

-Capital maintenance is embedded in accounting frameworks like IFRS, ensuring compliance and consistency in financial reporting.
+Capital maintenance is embedded in accounting frameworks like IFRS and GAAP, ensuring compliance and consistency in financial reporting.
+The IFRS Conceptual Framework identifies it as a foundation for defining profit, directly influencing how income is recognized and reported.

 5. Practical Applications of Capital Maintenance